rdreher/requestbin/README.md

 Running the RequestBin web site on Azure have the following costs associated with its resources:

 * Azure Function (Dynamic Plan) - Pay Per Use
-* Azure Container Instance 1 CPU / 1 GB Ram for the RequestBin web site
+* Azure Container Instance 1 CPU / 1 GB RAM for the RequestBin web site
-* Azure Container Instance 1 CPU / 1 GB Ram for thr redis cache
+* Azure Container Instance 1 CPU / 1 GB RAM for the Redis cache

 ### Accessing the site
 After the template deployment is complete you can access RequestBin web site using the following urls: